BanallyMe/UnException/README.md

 Feel free to provide pull requests to improve UnException.
 Please also make sure to update any tests affected by changed code.

 ## License
-ValidationAdapter is published under the [MIT license](https://choosealicense.com/licenses/mit/).
+UnException is published under the [MIT license](https://choosealicense.com/licenses/mit/).